molinadavid/teslabox/README.md

    npm install
    ```
 14. Finalize the TeslaBox service:
-  14.1.
-First, create the service file:
+  - First, create the service file:
   ```
   nano /lib/systemd/system/teslabox.service
   ```

-  14.2.
-Paste this, with each Environment variable appended with its =value (if needed):
+  - Paste this, with each Environment variable appended with its =value (if needed):
   ```
   [Unit]
-  Description=App
+  Description=TeslaBox
   After=network.target

   [Service]